benliao1/HV-Enclosure/README.md

 ## Repository Structure

-The following is a brief overview of where to find various files and components in this repository.
+The following is a guide to where various files and components are located in this repository.

 - The **mechanical** folder contains all of the CAD models of nearly every component used in the mechanical portion of the HV enclosure.
 Since the enclosure was designed in Solidworks, all CAD files are `.sldprt`, `.sldasm`, or `.step` files.
 Notably, this folder does **not include** any bolts, nuts, or L brackets used in the cover, and does **not include** the gate latch used in the latching mechanism.
 Below is a list of the kinds of files that can be found here:
 	- All 8020 beams used in the cover and electrical boxes